mgajda/less-arbitrary/prezi2.md

 # Motivation

+Subsets of data within a single constructor:

 ::: incremental

-1. Subsets of data within a single constructor:

-    a.   *API argument is an email* -- it is a subset of valid `String` values that can be validated on the client-side.
+*   *API argument is an email* -- it is a subset of valid `String` values that can be validated on the client-side.
-    b.   *The page size determines the number of results to return (min: 10, max:10,000)* -- it is also a subset of integer values (`Int`) between $10$, and $10,000$
+*   *The page size determines the number of results to return (min: 10, max:10,000)* -- it is also a subset of integer values (`Int`) between $10$, and $10,000$
-    c. _The `date` field contains ISO8601 date_ -- a record field represented
+* _The `date` field contains ISO8601 date_ -- a record field represented
   as a `String` that contains a calendar date in the format `"2019-03-03"`

 :::